Configuring Endpoint Templates

 To configure the permission levels for all clients other than the owner of the given durable queue, enter the following CONFIG command:

 Client access to the durable message queue must first be disabled before queue permissions can be configured.
-Refer to Enabling / Disabling Client Access to Queues
+For more information, see Enabling / Disabling Client Access to Queues.

 solace(configure/message-spool/queue-template)# permission all {no-access | read-only | consume | modify-topic | delete}